RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 The only exceptions are for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
   * The rectorate has passed [ new regulations to specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide almost university-wide specifications regarding flexible teaching and examination formats, withdrawals from exams and additional attempts at passing examinations during the covid-19 pandemic.

-Last updated: 15 January 2021: main points in brief; teaching and studying;
+Last updated: 22 January 2021: examinations; teaching and studying; 15 January
-studyrooms on campus, examinations
+2021: main points in brief; teaching and studying; study rooms on campus, examinations

 ## Students